The Real Estate Law Review: Argentina

 In that respect, any injured person may seek damages from the owner or keeper of an asset that produces environmental damage.
 Similarly, the transferor of an asset that has a defect and later causes environmental damage may be liable even after the transfer.
 A five-year statute of limitations applies to environmental damage.

 The owner or keeper of a dangerous object or activity that causes damage to the environment may be excused only in the event of force majeure or when a third party or the victim has contributed to the damage.
 The Code provides joint liability for damage caused by a person who is part of a group or by an activity performed by a group.

 Furthermore, under Law 25,675, in the case of collective environmental damage caused by legal entities, liability can be extended to their managers, director, statutory auditors or other officers who participate in the company's decision.

 In Argentina, there are three different levels of government authorities that can levy taxes, the main ones being the federal government and the provincial government.
 Hence, the acquisition of real estate property may be subject simultaneously to different taxes imposed by the different levels of government.

 Regarding federal taxes, the sale of real estate property is subject to income tax or to tax on the transfer of real estate, as the case may be, as follows:

-- sales performed by local legal entities: subject to income tax at a 30 per cent rate (25 per cent rate as from 2021) over the effective net income (gross sale price versus acquisition cost minus the expenses incurred to obtain such gains);
+- sales performed by local legal entities: subject to income tax at progressive rates ranging from 25 per cent to 35 per cent (depending on the legal entity's annual net income) over the effective net income (gross sale price versus acquisition cost minus the expenses incurred to obtain such gains);

 - sales performed by individuals residing in Argentina or abroad regarding real estate property acquired by them before 1 January 2018: subject to tax on the transfer of real estate at a 1.5 per cent rate over the gross sale price;